 - Material :Aluminium

 The sort of tripod that you pick also has to bear on the type shooting you do.
 I love the PT heads as well as the geared heads as they allow precise movement of the camera.
-The PT head would work as a good option for shooting few seconds of video clip along with the stills.
+The PT head would work as a good option for shooting a few seconds of video clip along with the stills.

 - Carbon fiber design for Unprecedented Strength